Bank of Greece: History

-The Bank of Greece is listed on the Athens Exchange.

-Introduction

-The Bank of Greece, a member of the European System of Central Banks (ESCB), is the national central bank of Greece and was established by Law 3424/7 December 1927.
-The shares of the Bank of Greece are registered and have been listed on the Athens Exchange since June 12, 1930.

-It is a partially state owned S.A. share company with special privileges, special restrictions, and duties.
-It cannot operate as a commercial bank and the percentage of shares that can be under Greek state ownership cannot exceed 35% (initially this limit was 10%).
-It has a staff of more than 1,800 employees.
+Operations

-The primary objective of the Bank of Greece is to ensure price stability in Greece.
+The bank has a staff of more than 1,800 employees.
+Its primary objective is to ensure price stability in Greece.
 It also supervises the private banks and acts as a treasurer and fiscal agent for the Greek government.
 Since law 3867/2010 was passed the Bank of Greece is also responsible for supervising private insurance companies, merging with the Committee for the Supervision of Insurance Companies established by law 3229/2004.

-Its Euro banknotes printer identification code is Y.

-The Bank of Greece also sells gold sovereigns.
+Its Euro banknotes printer identification code is Y. The Bank of Greece also sells gold sovereigns.

-Governor
+Legal status and ownership

+The Bank of Greece is a joint-stock company with special privileges, special restrictions, and duties.
+It is prohibited from operating as a commercial bank.

+The percentage of shares under Greek state ownership cannot exceed 35 percent (initially this limit was 10 percent).
+As of early 2024, the government share was slightly over 21 percent, of which 8.9 percent directly held by the Greek state and 12.4 percent through the National Social Security Fund (Greece)|National Social Security Fund.
+The rest of the bank's equity was widely dispersed, with no single shareholder known to hold more than 1 percent.

+Leadership

+Governors

 The chief officer of the Bank of Greece is the Governor (διοικητής, [ðiiciˈtis]), a governmental appointee.